 This approach to learning isn’t just for families that homeschool.
 Families with children who attend traditional school settings outside of the home can still benefit from the gameschool approach, too.
 However your family utilizes board games, whether it’s through a formal curriculum or it’s just for reinforcing the skills learned in school, we can all agree that it’s a wonderful way to bond, all while making learning fun and engaging!

 Children naturally learn best through play.
 In play, children build foundations of skills, traits, and abilities that will help them to successfully function in society.
 Maria Montessori, founder of the Montessori method of education, coined the phrase "Play is the work of the child."
 She noticed that children’s “work” has all of the key characteristics of play.

 HABA Game Suggestions for Gameschooling:

-Orchard ( My Very First Games version | Regular version) - Teaches the basics: Basic set-up, following rules, taking turns, color recognition and logic.
-It is co-operative so it also introduces little ones to the concept of working together to accomplish a common goal.
+Orchard ( My Very First Games version | Regular version) - Teaches the basics: basic set-up, following rules, taking turns, color recognition, and logic.
+It is cooperative, so it also introduces little ones to the concept of working together to accomplish a common goal.

-King of the Dice - Think of this as “Adventure Yahtzee” - it teaches math, subitizing (the process of seeing a quantity without having to count by ones.), probability and even how to balance strategy with pure luck
+King of the Dice - Think of this as “Adventure Yahtzee.”
+It teaches math, subitizing (the process of seeing a quantity without having to count by ones), probability, and even how to balance strategy with pure luck.